trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 }
 ```

+  > You must know that rewrite returns only code 301 or 302.

 `rewrite` directive accept optional flags:

 - `break` - basically completes processing of rewrite directives, stops processing, and breakes location lookup cycle by not doing any location lookup and internal jump at all